alewman/rom-farmer/docs/archive/CODEBASE_REVIEW.md

 ## ✅ Final Assessment

-**ROM Groomer is production-ready** with excellent code quality, comprehensive testing, and clean architecture.
+**ROM Farmer is production-ready** with excellent code quality, comprehensive testing, and clean architecture.
 The codebase is maintainable, well-organized, and follows industry best practices.

 ### Key Strengths:
 - ⭐ Excellent test coverage on core modules